SogoKato/cert-win-remote-desktop/README.md

 ```

 Then, open Task Scheduler in Windows and create a new basic task.
+It should run

+- daily (after running `convert_to_pfx.sh`)
+- with highest privilege
-It should run daily with highest privilege, only when user is logged on.
+- only when user is logged on.

 Program/script is `C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe`, the argument is `C:\Users\<win-user>\path\to\your\folder\cert.ps1`.

 All done!